Personalised Metabolic Health

 Micronutrient Testing,

-Gut Microbiome Analysis may provide further insight into contributing mechanisms
+may provide further insight into contributing mechanisms

-Advanced Metabolic Health Testing and Medical Evaluation in Mallorca
+Advanced Metabolic Health Testing & Medical

 - A comprehensive metabolic health assessment in a private medical clinic in Mallorca involves a detailed and structured evaluation combining advanced laboratory testing, clinical analysis, and personalised interpretation.